My welcome-to-Italy fetters

 I hear you and understand.
 But you see, I must learn the skill of recognizing knots.

 I hear teacher Thay’s (Thich Nhat Hanh) suggestion to attend immediately to knots.
 “Give knots full attention as soon as they form.”
 Why?
-A new knot is still loose and can be more easily untied.
-And I know the difficulty of a tight knot.
-I wore saddle shoes as a young child.
-I remember my mom cutting my shoelaces because knots tugged tight from a lack of noticing.
+A faced knot is loose and can be more easily untied.
+I know the difficulty of a tight knot.

 So, I’m here to untie a knot or two.

-First some context: I have a severe chest cold.
-Illness adds so much more to working with what a moment offers.
+Some context: I have a severe chest cold.
+Illness adds so much more to working with propensities or habits.

 Twelve miles of fast walking and listening to scholarship keeps me from noticing what I notice.
 I mute my earphones.
-Quiet magnifies my awareness.
+The quiet allows space.

-Day two: I stay in bed shivering in fever.
+Day two: I stay in bed with a fever.

 Day four: Orvieto, Italy.
-A funicular cable ride up the mountain to learn in a downpour of cold rain about the facade of the Orvieto Cathedral, meandering streets, and finally zuppa.
-(Hearing the word funicular brings the Funiculi Finicula song to mind.
+A funicular cable ride up the mountain to learn in a downpour of cold rain about the facade of the Orvieto Cathedral, meandering streets, and finally, zuppa.
+(Funicular brings the Funiculi Finicula song to mind.
 I bet you know it.)

-About 4:30 PM, I get my first glimpse of Coronta, a small town nestled near the top of a mountain.
+At about 4:30 PM, I get my first glimpse of Cortona, a small town nestled near the top of a mountain.
 Our bus stops next to a church.
-Below the church is the monastery, which is now a college established by the University of Georgia and where the students live and T will teach.
+Below the church is the monastery, which is now a college established by the University of Georgia.

 Roberto our landlord takes us to our apartment on Via Maffei.
 Thirty-three steps up, broken into three angular sets.
-My legs ask why I didn’t investigate apartment options before T agreed to this one.
+My legs ask why I didn’t investigate apartment options.
 We get a quick tour of what will be home for three months.
 We unpack.
-The charm of a 1500 CE apartment with thick stone walls, beamed and brick ceilings, terra cotta floors, and swinging windows and shutters are chilled by weariness.
+The charm of a 1500 CE apartment with thick stone walls, beamed and brick ceilings, terra cotta floors, and swinging windows and shutters is chilled by weariness.

-T heads off to dinner.
-I skip it.
-Instead I prop a pillow on the floor by a radiator safe from the chilling walls.
+I skip dinner.
+I prop a pillow on the floor by a radiator away from the chilling walls.
 I breathe.
-I am in a retreat setting I wished for and already I don’t like the company (me).
+I am in a retreat setting I wished for, and already I don’t like the company (me).
 I cry and then lighten enough to have this thought: Nothing’s wrong.
-I’m in an innocent situation.
-I don’t have to escape or think I have to be better than I am in handling this.
-I don’t have to come up with an improvement plan.
+I’m in an ordinary situation.
+I don’t have to be better than I am in handling this.

-I am sitting in the same spot an hour and a half later when T returns with vegetable soup.
+I am sitting in the same spot an hour and a half later when Terry returns with vegetable soup.
 I sip a cup, then we go to bed.

 I wear my sweater to bed.